SnowyMouse/invader/README.md

   -c --class <f> <t>           Refactor all tags of a given class to another
                                class.
 All tags in the destination class must exist.
-This can be specified multiple times but cannot be used with --recursive or --move.
+This can be specified multiple times but cannot be used with --recursive or -M move.
   -D --dry-run                 Do not actually make any changes.
+This is useful
+                               for checking for errors before committing
+                               anything, although filesystem errors may not be caught.
   -h --help                    Show this list of options.
   -i --info                    Show license and credits.
-  -M --move                    Move files that are being refactored.
-Tag
-                               classes cannot be refactored this way.
-This can only be set once and cannot be set with --no-move or --dry-run.
-  -N --no-move                 Do not move any files; just change the
-                               references in the tags.
-This can only be set once and cannot be set with --move, --dry-run, or --recursive.
+  -M --mode <mode>             Specify what to do with the file if it exists.
-  -r --recursive <f> <t>       Recursively move all tags in a directory.
-This
-                               will fail if a tag is present in both the old and new directories, it cannot be used with --no-move.
+                               Can be: copy, move, no-move -r --recursive <f> <t>       Recursively move all tags in a directory.
+This will fail if a tag is present in both the old and new directories, it cannot be used with no-move.
 This can only be specified once per operation and cannot be used with --tag.
   -s --single-tag <path>       Make changes to a single tag, only, rather than
                                the whole tag directory.